ldutoit/2020-spring-school-GBS/sessions/popgen.md

 • You could try running this set of analyses on a *de novo* dataset.
 You can use the one you generated yourself or the `-M 2` dataset that is in `/nesi/project/nesi02659/obss_2020/resources/day3/output_denovo_M2`.

 • You could have a look at this [tutorial](populationstructure_tuto/populationstructure_tuto.md).
-It is a small tutorial I wrote once that go over a different set of population genetics analyses in R. You could even try reproducing it using the vcf you generated above.
-The vcf for that particular set of analysis can be downloaded [here on the original repos](https://github.com/ldutoit/bully_gbs/blob/master/output_files/populations.snps.vcf), should you want to download it.
+It is a small tutorial I wrote previously that goes over a different set of population genetics analyses in R. You could even try reproducing it using the `vcf` you generated above.
+The `vcf` for the set of analyses presented in that code can be downloaded [here](https://github.com/ldutoit/bully_gbs/blob/master/output_files/populations.snps.vcf) should you want to download it.

 [Back to homepage](../index.md)